bvantagelimited/ipification-mobile-sdk-code-snippet/README.md

 For iOS 12 and newer, we use `NetWork framework` to make network connection via cellular interface.

-For iOS under 12, we use `CocoaAsyncSocket (7.6.4)`.
-Because iOS under 12 doesn’t support an official API to force connection to cellular interface,  we need to do it manually by using a socket library to force requests to use cellular.
-Then find the cellular interface from `getifaddrs`, pass that interface to the socket function, socket bind will happen with cellular.

 ### Core Function
 Using the following would be the correct approach to force the connection over cellular: